vxbinaca/archive-env-NG/README.md

 ### Starting the main script

-- `./all.sh` will all unlooped batch files
+- `./all.sh` will execute all unlooped batch files, this file is it's self looped and will run over and over again.
+- At the end of `all.sh` is a series of commands to generally tidy up the machine, and sync progress to and from this repo.

-- Be sure to peek inside of all to see which scripts are commented out, anything commented out is looped and designed to be run in a different virtual shell.
+Be sure to peek inside of all to see which scripts are commented out, anything commented out is looped and designed to be run in a different virtual shell.
+TODO: Shift scripts on `looping/` to another server to decrease load and increase resiliance to potenttial blocking from Youtube.

 The main script (all.sh) will handle many tasks that might cause snags automatically: